Research Consent Document

 - 1-800-239-5230 (9 AM-12 PM, 1-4 PM, Pacific Time)

-If you have any questions or concerns about 23andMe Research, if you suffer a research-related injury, or if you have a question about subjects' rights, please contact the following:
+If you have any questions or concerns about 23andMe Research, have problems changing your consent status, suffer a research-related injury, or have a question about participants' rights, please contact the following:

 - 23andMe Human Protections Administrator